pglass/cpp_maths/README.md

 ## Building ##

-You will need to have CMake installed (version 2.6 or greater):
+This is known to compile with GCC 4.6.2 (MinGW).
+You will need to have CMake installed (version 2.6 or greater).

     mkdir build
     cd build